azheng9096/Arknights-Website/README.md

 # Arknights-Website

 Responsive and interactive website introducing the mobile game, Arknights, and showcases characters (operators) within the game.
-Started as web design project for Intro to Web Design and Computer Principles class.
+Web design project for Intro to Web Design and Computer Principles class.